clean-code-craft-p-1/output-dependency-cpp/README.md

 Your task is to _strengthen the tests_ and make them all fail.
 You **can refactor** the code to separate the concerns and make it testable. **Do not fix the bug.
 Do not pass the tests yet**

-In this repository, the workflows are designed to make the Action fail when any of the tests pass.
+In this repository, the workflows will fail when any of the tests pass.

 ## Hints